 A rub is a grating sound coming from inflamed pleura rubbing against one another.
 It is usually louder than other lung sounds due to its generation closer to the chest wall.
 Rubs usually occur during both inspiration and expiration at a mirrored point in the respiratory cycle.
 Rubs are most often confused with crackles but are distinguished by the rub's biphasic, localized quality, often with overlying point pain on the chest wall.

 Normal lung tissue acts as a low-pass filter in that it allows low-frequency sounds to move through easily while filtering high-frequency sounds.
-Pathological lung tissue can transmit higher frequency sounds more efficiently, and physicians can exploit this phenomenon the physical exam, which occurs when a normally air-filled lung becomes occupied by another material, such as fluid.
+Pathological lung tissue can transmit higher frequency sounds more efficiently; this occurs when a normally air-filled lung becomes occupied by another material, such as fluid.
+Physicians can exploit this phenomenon through the physical exam.
 Tests used to detect this phenomenon, known as vocal resonance, include bronchophony, egophony, and whispered pectoriloquy.
 To test for these, the clinician places their stethoscope over symmetric areas of the patient’s chest and asks the patient to speak.
 The clinician usually would hear an unintelligible, distant, and muffled vocal sound.
 In bronchophony, the voice appears closer and louder.
 Egophony occurs when pathological lung tissue distorts vowel sounds and makes them more nasal in quality, and therefore makes the sound of a hard E heard as an A, referred to as “E to A changes.”
 Pectoriloquy describes the finding of a clear and intelligible sound when the patient whispers; it usually is unclear and unintelligible.

 The performance of auscultation and interpretation of lung sounds is most familiar with a traditional stethoscope; however, newer, electronic stethoscopes may increase detection of abnormal lung sounds.
 Computerized interpretation of lung sounds is also actively under investigation; this could take the form of digitized analysis of sounds or of a visual display of the acoustic information that a clinician could interpret.
 Computerized augmentation may prove to be more accurate in the future.